eNorese/eNorese/README.md

 - 🤝 I'm currently working as a freelance developer
 - ⚡ I like to be learning new things and face new challenges
-- 🔭I'm passionate about science and technology, especially astronomy
+- 🔭 I'm passionate about science and technology, especially astronomy

 ### Skills 👨‍💻
 - Frontend development with HTML, CSS and Javascript with React framework